Terrastories/terrastories/documentation/CUSTOMIZATION.md

 ### Step 3: Import CSVs and media attachments into Terrastories

-Third, using the Administrative back end in Terrastories, use the import button at the bottom of the page and upload the CSV.
-The data should be imported in the following order: `Places`, `Speakers`, and then `Stories`.
+Third, using the Administrative content management system in Terrastories, navigate to the import screen and upload the CSVs there.

 If you are uploading large media files (like videos), it may take a while for the spreadsheets to be processed.
 Do not navigate away from the page during this time.